ryan-dullaert/ryan-dullaert.github.io/index.md

 ---
 # Welcome

 This is my formal website, a hub to all of my other projects and a place to host my r&eacute;sum&eacute;.
-My anonymized personal website is [elsewhere](https://xierumeng.github.io/).
+My personal website (with blog, comics, etc.) is [here](https://xierumeng.github.io).

-I apologize in advance for the broken navigation bar on mobile.
-Please use the navigation links below.
-The header leads back here to the front page.
-I will fix this when I have the time.
-If there are any other issues, feel free to open an issue on [GitHub](https://github.com/Xierumeng/Xierumeng.github.io).

 I hope I make a good candidate!